 Fish oil is high in omega-3 fatty acids, which are anti-inflammatory.

 Fish oil supplements might also improve heart function and protect against heart disease, according to a 2016 study.
 This could be an important finding, since people with psoriatic arthritis are at higher risk for heart disease.

 To add more omega-3s to your diet, increase your intake of fatty fish, like salmon, tuna, halibut, and cod, or take a fish oil supplement.

-High levels of fish oil can interfere with some medications, such as warfarin (Coumadin), so talk to your doctor before taking a supplement.
+High levels of fish oil can interfere with some medications, such as warfarin (Coumadin), so talk with your doctor before taking a supplement.

-Due to potentially dangerous levels of mercury, those who are pregnant or trying to conceive should avoid eating certain fish like:
+Due to potentially dangerous levels of mercury, those who are pregnant or trying to conceive should avoid eating certain fish, such as:

 - king mackerel